bareos/bareos/fd-plugins/mysql-python/README.md

 is used.

 You may overwrite the whole option string with parameter dumpoptions or just supress the latter two, which are needed to include drop and create database statements into the dump.
-With drop_and_recreate set to 'true', these options are skipped.
+With drop_and_recreate set to 'false', these options are skipped.

 ##### Database access /  user and password  #####